IbrahimKhaliliye/AI-Generated-Speech-Detection/README.md

   - `testingallmodels.ipynb`: Notebook for testing different models on the same dataset.
   - `testforotherdataset.ipynb`: Notebook for testing models on a different dataset.
   - `trial.ipynb`: Notebook for trial runs of various models.
-  - `Ibrahim_test.py`: Python script for testing models.
+  - `test.py`: Python script for testing models.
-  - `ibrahimtestnotebook.ipynb`: Notebook for experimental models and tests by Ibrahim.
+  - `test.ipynb`: Notebook for experimental models and tests by Ibrahim.

 - **Data Processing and Fixes:**